Defining sequences for fundamental root systems and Coxeter graphs for super Weyl groups: Coxeter graphs for and for

-(1) For the reflection $\widehat r_{12}$, we calculate the order of $\widehat r_{12}\cdot \widehat r_{\overline{m}1}$ by the same argument as in the proof of Theorem \ref{Cox glmn}.
-On basis of Proposition \ref{app: gen seq} and Defining-sequence Theorem, we divide it into the following four cases (in the arguments we don't care the position of $2$ (or $-2$) in a given sequence):
+(1) For the reflection $\widehat r_{12}$, we calculate the order of $\widehat r_{12}\cdot \widehat r_{\overline{m}1}$ by the same argument as in the proof of Theorem \ref{Cox glmn}. {Basing upon} Proposition \ref{app: gen seq} and Defining-sequence Theorem, we divide it into the following four cases (in the arguments we don't care the position of $2$ (or $-2$) in a given sequence):

 (Case 1.1) Consider the case when $\overline{m}$ and $1$ appear adjacently in the sequence.
 We have